-By outlining the steps for project developers to vet potential buyers, and the ways in which to engage in meaningful dialogue, the guide positions project developers not just as sellers but as champions of market integrity.
+By outlining the steps to vet buyers and engage in meaningful dialogue, the guide positions project developers not just as sellers but as champions of market integrity.
 It is a tool to prevent buyer misuse and the potential fallout it can bring, fostering an environment where every transaction bolsters the market's trust and integrity.
 Through this guide, project developers gain the leverage to protect their projects and, by extension, elevate the market's credibility.